Analysis | Revisiting Trump’s acceptance speech from the Republican convention, four years later

 But his actual conclusion, the moment in which he most fully summarized his feelings in the moment, came a bit before that, as he was winding up to the soaring rhetoric plugged into his teleprompter.

-“Remember: All of the people telling you that you can’t have the country you want, are the same people that wouldn’t stand” — a brief stumble — “I mean, they said Trump doesn’t have a chance of being here tonight,” Trump said, ad-libbing.
+“Remember: All of the people telling you that you can’t have the country you want are the same people that wouldn’t stand” — a brief stumble — “I mean, they said Trump doesn’t have a chance of being here tonight,” Trump said, ad-libbing.
 “Not a chance!
 The same people.
 Oh, we love defeating those people, don’t we?
 Love it, love it, love it.”

 That was what Trump was there to celebrate.
-A few minutes later he was onstage with Melania and the Pences and balloons were falling and people shouting and clapping and hurrahing at the four of them and their families.
+A few minutes later, he was onstage with wife Melania Trump and Mike and Karen Pence, and balloons were falling and people were shouting and clapping and hurrahing at the four of them and their families.

 It’s hard to imagine that Trump has enjoyed any moment more in the four years since.